muhamadfaiz/tentacode.net/post/20150401_ultimate-print-vs-echo-benchmark.md

 ## Round 1 - Fight!

-The script will be as simple as it can be, just iterating 10 billion times the same function, here is `echo.php`:
+The script will be as simple as it can be, just iterating 10 million times the same function, here is `echo.php`:

 ```php
 <?php